VinayKumarBM/DataDrivenFramework_v2-sample/README.md

     allure open allure-report

-**Execution Log:**  Logs generated at run time will be available at ./target/logs/automation.log
+**Execution Log:**  Logs generated at the time of test execution will be available at ./target/logs/automation.log